contiv/vpp/docs/setup/VPP_CONFIG.md

 ## Creating VPP startup configuration
-This document describes how to create the VPP startup configuration file located at `/etc/vpp/contiv-vswitch.conf`.
+This document describes how to create the VPP startup configuration file that should be located located at `/etc/vpp/contiv-vswitch.conf` on each node in the cluster with Contiv-VPP.

 ### Hardware interface configuration
 #### Single-NIC configuration
 You need to configure hardware interfaces for use by VPP.
-First, you needto find out the PCI address of the host's network interface.
+First, you need to find out the PCI address of the host's network interface.
 On Debian-based distributions, you can use `lshw`:

 ```